 A Minimum Procurement Levels.
-When the city manager establishes a minimum dollar threshold where the procurement of public projects, contractual services, professional services, and supplies are not subject to any of the required procurement methods in this chapter.
+When the city manager establishes a minimum dollar threshold where the procurement of public projects, contractual services, professional services, and materials, supplies, and equipmentsupplies are not subject to any of the required procurement methods in this chapter.
 The city shall work to procure these items in the best interest of the city.